rulerpe/DuXin/README.md

 5. **Read:** Display translated summary for easy reading
 - **optional:** sigup with just phone number to track and manange summary history.

-(Signup is using OTP from Twilio, it is current still work in prgress, but you can sigin with test account to check the feature out.
+(Signup is using OTP from Twilio, it is current still work in prgress, but you can signin with a test account to check the feature out.
 Test phone number: 1234567890, test otp code: 123456)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>